 Miniseries have proven to be very popular with readers and Carina Press is looking for interesting twists on established popular-romance themes and tropes (marriage of convenience, cowboys, friends to lovers, billionaires, shifters, secret babies and more).
 We are interested in seeing your fresh interpretation on these tropes and themes.
 The only limit is your imagination!

-Please also see the science fiction and fantasy guidelines.
+Please also see the science fiction romance and fantasy romance guidelines.

 Carina Press continues to acquire submissions in the erotic romance genre.
 While we are acquiring works of 35,000 words and up, we are particularly interested in novel-length stories (60,000 words or more) with series potential.
 The language in these books should be frank and explicit, with the sensuality and sexuality of the story integral parts of the plot and themes.
 Sexual tension and explosive chemistry between the protagonists is key in building the intensity of the story and sexiness of the erotic romance.
 Additionally, erotic romances should have a happily ever after or happily for now in the romance between two or more characters.

 Carina Press is now accepting submissions in the New Adult genre.
 We are looking for submissions with a strong story and fully developed, very definable protagonists, 18 and above, (or at an age eligible to enter college), through their early to mid-20s.
 While at least one protagonist should fall in this age range, it is possible the other protagonist may fall in their upper 20s, but it’s necessary that they’re both no more than ~28.
 Sorry, characters in their 30s are past that New Adult stage of life!

 Story elements should be targeted to an adult, not a teen audience, and should contain adult contemporary themes, frank, modern language, high relationship drama and intense conflict.
 Characters’ actions, dress and dialogue should all be age appropriate.
 Think of the relationship drama of the college years and run with that!